certifaction/cli/README.md

 >```
 >--name         string   Full name of signer
 >--email        string   Email address of signer [required]
->--hash         string   The hash of a Digital twin document
->--request-only  string   Do not prepare the document if it is not already prepared and return an error instead.
 >--send-email   bool     When this flag is enabled API will send signing request to the user.
 >```